 Red Hat, a multinational software company based in North Carolina, was founded in 1993 and specializes in open-source software products for businesses.
 In becoming a subsidiary of IBM, Red Hat brings what’s called “hybrid cloud” software, which allows private cloud and public cloud to communicate.
 This makes it possible for companies to deploy more flexible IT infrastructure, using either a public or private cloud as their needs see fit while more easily managing costs.

 As far as cybersecurity is concerned, this is an important acquisition because IBM is making the cloud an important part of its business strategy and that will go hand in hand with security services that already form an important cornerstone of its business offerings.

 Red Hat has the technology and IBM has the capital, reach, and name recognition to put itself in a place where it will be able to go after the segments of the market where Amazon and Microsoft have thrived for the past few years.

 With the pandemic changing the way the world looks at how work gets done, cloud computing is only going to grow as a sector for the foreseeable future.
 As that sector grows, so too will the cybersecurity threats that seek to exploit companies that use cloud technology.
 IBM’s security business is built around a broad portfolio of consulting and managed security services that cater to many of the world’s largest enterprises, so it is in position to take advantage of that sector growth in a way few IT firms are.

-When you look at that fact, along with the company’s recent financials, you can see why it’s a good bet for growth in the near future.
+The company’s recent financials paint it as a good bet for growth in the near future.